-There are several treatment options available for hidradenitis suppurativa (HS).
-HS treatment options fall into two main categories – medications and surgical procedures.
+There are several treatment options available for hidradenitis suppurativa (HS), although the condition can be difficult to treat.
+HS treatment options fall into two main categories: medications and surgical procedures.

-The right treatment option will depend on several factors, including the severity of HS symptoms and an individual’s general health and medical history.
+The best treatment option for you will depend on several factors, including the severity of HS symptoms and your general health and medical history.
 Some cases of HS prove difficult to treat.

 For more information about specific hidradenitis suppurativa treatments, visit Treatments A-Z.